The Known History Of Ulysses Bloodstone

 The Way It Began

-The man who would one day call himself Ulysses Bloodstone was born approximately ten thousand years ago, at the dawn of the Hyborian Age, into a small nomadic tribe inhabiting Northern Vanaheim, on the continent of Europe, the area that would one day be called Scandinavia.
-One of his tribe's foremost hunters, he was looking for food one day when he encountered a being called Ulluxy'l Kwan Tae Syn, the guardian of the Bloodgem.
-The Bloodgem was an unearthly crystal that had only recently materialized on Earth, and housed the Hellfire Helix, an evil non-organic life form from another continuum that possessed great mystical power, but needed to encase itself within the protective crystal to exist within Earth's continuum.
-Desiring to conquer Earth, and needing a native life form as its agent, it convinced Ulluxy'l to lead the hunter to the cave where it had materialized.
-There it granted him super-human strength.
-Returning to his tribe, he demonstrated his power and told his awe-struck people how they too might receive the gift.
+The man who would one day call himself Ulysses Bloodstone was born approximately ten thousand years ago, at the dawn of the Hyborian Age.
+He was raised as part of a small nomadic tribe inhabiting Northern Vanaheim, on the continent of Europe, in the area which would one day be called Scandinavia.
+Eventually becoming one of his tribe's foremost hunters, he was hunting for food one day when he encountered a being called Ulluxy'l Kwan Tae Syn, guardian of the Bloodgem.
+The Bloodgem was an unearthly crystal that had only recently materialized on Earth.
+It housed the Hellfire Helix, an evil non-organic life form from another continuum that, while possessing great mystical power, needed to encase itself within the protective crystal to exist within Earth's continuum.
+Having a great desire to conquer Earth, yet needing a native life form as its agent, it convinced Ulluxy'l to lead the hunter to the cave where it had materialized.
+There, it granted the hunter super-human strength.
+Returning to his tribe, the hunter demonstrated his power and told his awe-struck people how they too might receive the gift.
 But once they had gathered before the Bloodgem, the Hellfire Helix evilly psychically absorbed their minds whilst killing their bodies.
 When the horror-stricken hunter realized what was happening to his tribe, he lunged upon the Bloodgem, which caused it to explode into hundreds of geometrically perfect fragments.
-One of these lodged itself in his sternum; the others were scattered across the planet.
+One of these fragments lodged itself into his sternum; the others were scattered across the planet.
 Though the evil power of the Helix had destroyed his tribe, the hunter himself became virtually immortal.
 He dedicated himself to destroying the being he held responsible for his people's deaths, and eventually adopted the name Ulysses Bloodstone.
 Ulluxy'l devoted himself, in the meantime, to gathering the many fragments of the Bloodgem so that, one day, he might reassemble it.

 The Major Story Arcs